First Time Trailcam Buyers Guide

 Which Trail Camera to Buy?

 How Do Trail Cameras Work?

-- Infrared Emitters: Is it red glow or no glow.
+- Infrared Emitters: Is it red glow infrared flash or is it an undetectable "No Glow" version?.
 How bright are the night pictures?

 - Picture Quality: View sample photos from all the popular camera traps.

 - Setup & Viewing Screen: How easy is the camera to program and does it have an internal viewing screen.